LaunchCodeEducation/intro-to-professional-web-dev-wiki/Working-With-Students.md

 * Do not teach topics or tools that are not in the curriculum
   * It's ok to mention other topics or tools to enrich the students

+## Student Status in the Class
+LaunchCode staff controls student enrollment.
+If there is a question about a student's enrollment status, please contact a LaunchCode staff member.
+If a student is asking about their status, they should also contact a LaunchCode staff member.

 # In-class Facilitation
 * Lecture (TODO: should this go here?)
 * Studios (TODO: should this go here?)